 Label the file folders and envelopes with each child’s name.
 Place the artwork, papers, and awards that each child has brought home in their respective folder or envelope.
 If there is a larger project that has many pieces, keep it in one folder or envelope.
 Label it as such for each child as well.
 Be careful not to just shove the papers in there.
 Be gentle and take your time to prevent folds and tears.

 Take the plastic bin or boxes you purchased and put a few silica gel packs in the bottom.
 Start laying a couple of file folders or envelopes on top.
 Add more silica gel packs and repeat until you have all the artwork inside the box or bin.
 Do this for every box and the plastic bin you have.
 Write the child’s name on the outside of the box or bin on the top and at least two sides.
 If there’s room, also write what’s inside.
 For example: “Joey’s School and Art Projects”.

 That’s it!
 Simply take it all to your storage unit once you have it packed and you are all set.
 Be sure to stack your boxes and bins flat to keep the papers inside from shifting and damaging each other.
 Then, if the urge arises when you are feeling nostalgic, you can easily visit your self storage unit and take out the boxes or bins and enjoy all the memories.

 If you’ve just realized that you need to get your kid’s projects out of the house and into storage, you can reserve or rent a storage unit online at any time and get started.
 You can also call any of our friendly property managers or stop by our many locations and they will be glad to help you out.
-If you have more tips for how to store kids’ artwork and school projects safe, leave them in the comments below.
+If you have more tips for how to store kids’ artwork and school projects safely, leave them in the comments below.